 This patient will NOT undergo DTR due to the instability (flattened arthritic changes in condylar head and articular eminence, coupled with degenerated condylar bone marrow and apparent synovial cyst in the condylar head).
 Another imaging more accurate modality for screening cartilage that is available outside of our private practice: MRI-‐Magnetic Resonance Imaging-‐CARTILAGE in still position

-MRI imaging of the soft tissue cartilagenous disks is often used in the practice to screen patients prior to implementation of DTR therapy.
-The patient is usually referred to an off-site imaging center the day of their DTR screening appointment (during Dr. Nick’s Neural Occlusion screening protocol) to help ensure that their case will be amenable to DTR therapy.
+MRI imaging of the soft tissue cartilagenous disks is often used in our practice to screen patients prior to implementation of DTR, or any other bite adjustment therapy.
+The patient is referred to an off-site imaging center the day of their DTR screening appointment (utilizing Dr. Nick’s Neural Occlusion screening protocol) to help ensure that their case will be amenable to DTR therapy.
 Possible signs/symptoms of TMD: sore chewing muscles/hypersensitive teeth/broken or excessively worn teeth/popping and clicking joints/sore TMJ’s/sticking ones tongue between ones teeth/clenching or grinding teeth/flattened out teeth/broken dental work/soreness in and around the ears/headaches in the temple region, beside or behind the eyes/sore & tired neck muscles (these are accessory muscles of mastication)/soreness in the shoulders can also be related/sharp pain in and around the ear for which the ENT doctor has no explanation, etc… Most practitioners interested in TMD in dental medicine worry solely about the TM joint itself, the bone and cartilage…forgetting about the supporting TM musculature, the teeth, the bite, & associated neurology.
 Fact: most of the time, bone and cartilage adapt and remodel-BUT, there are times when damaged joint and or cartilaginous capsules ARE the pain problem, not the muscles!
-The key is to determining when the muscles are the primary issue causing the pain!
-Hence the utility of the Neural Occlusion protocols… Muscle is a certain length for a lifetime/doesn’t remodel.
+The key is to determining when the muscles are the primary issue causing the pain, hence the utility of the Neural Occlusion protocols… Muscle is a certain length for a lifetime/doesn’t remodel.
 Most dentists only use bite splints to treat “TMJ”.
 “TMJ” is just anatomy, TMD is a broad classification of TMJ disease/a more appropriate descriptor.
 According to the National Institute of Health (NIH), more than 10 million Americans suffer from “TMJ” problems.
 More women than men seem to be afflicted (NIH).
 The NIH cautions against performing irreversible changes to the bite to treat TMJ problems.
-This stance was implemented after studies conducted in the 1960’s and 1970’s seemed to indicate that the bite rarely (remember bite ribbon as being approximately 12% accurate in regards to force/time?) has an effect on TMD symptomatology (back then they could only study with the very inaccurate bite ribbon).
+This stance was implemented after studies conducted in the 1960’s and 1970’s seemed to indicate that the bite rarely (remember bite ribbon as being approximately 22% accurate in regards to force/time?) has an effect on TMD symptomatology (back then they could only study with the very inaccurate bite ribbon).

-This “hands off” statement is due to the modalities historically used to study the human bites relation to TMJ problems; traditional bite ribbons which are grossly inaccurate vs. an objective digital metric such as T‐Scan® which is quite accurate.
+This “hands off” statement is due to the modalities historically used to study the human bites relation to TMJ problems; traditional bite ribbons which are grossly inaccurate vs. an objective digital metric such as T‐Scan® which is very accurate.

 |Goal:||CR/CO coincident||timed/immediate post.
 Disclusion|